jon-acker/dpc-workshop/README.md

-Given courier Nick is 10 miles away and available from 13:30 When James books the delivery from A1 to A2 for 13:00 Then James should receive confirmation of a 14:00 parcel pickup And the courier Nick should be dispatched to A1 for 14:00
+Given courier Nick is 10 miles away and available from 13:30 When James books the delivery from A1 to A2 for 13:00 Then James should receive confirmation of a 14:00 parcel pickup And the courier Nick should be schedule to delivery from A1 for 14:00

 Advanced Examples
 =================